fadhilradh/next-pokedex/README.md

-Performance Improvement from Previous Pokedex (https://github.com/fadhilradh/pokedex-react-sc) which use React JS
+Performance Improvement from Previous Pokedex (https://github.com/fadhilradh/pokedex-react-sc) which use React.

-This website implement simplified Static Site Generator and Server-Side Rendering from Next JS
+This website implement simplified Static Site Generator and Server-Side Rendering from Next JS.

 Deployed at :  https://pokedex-ssr-ssg.vercel.app